Indexing and Mosaicing

 Indexing Raster Tiles

-utility creates a polygon boundary containing features for each input file and a polygon geometry outlining the extent.
+The gdaltindex utility creates a polygon boundary containing features for each input file and a polygon geometry outlining the extent.

 Creating an index from one raster file